France drives in 4 as Padres rally past Rockies

 DENVER (AP) — Ty France had four RBIs and the San Diego Padres posted another comeback victory, overcoming an early four-run deficit to beat the Colorado Rockies 10-4 on Friday night.

-Eric Hosmer and Wil Myers each contributed four hits as part of San Diego’s 19-hit attack.
+Eric Hosmer and Wil Myers each contributed four hits as part of San Diego’s season-high 19-hit attack.
 Manny Machado had three hits while extending his hitting streak to 10 games.
 Zach Davies (5-2) struck out six in 5 2/3 innings, allowing four unearned runs in the first.

+“Obviously as a team we swung the bats really well tonight,” Padres manager Jayce Tingler said.
+“I thought the one thing our guys did is they stayed short, they hit the ball line to line.”

 Matt Kemp hit a three-run shot for Colorado, and Nolan Arenado finished with three hits.